olga-terekhova/lambda-python-playwright-chromium/README.md

 │  ├─ start.sh (a switch that determines the environment (local or cloud) and uses an emulator if needed)
 ├─ test/
 │  ├─ event.json (a payload for testing)
-│  ├─ event_example.json (a reference template for event.json)
+│  ├─ event_example.json (a reference template for event.json calling user_function_example.py)
+│  ├─ event_open_site_example.json (a reference template for event.json calling user_function_open_site_example.py)
-│  ├─ user_function_example.py (an example of user submitted python file, should be uploaded to S3)
+│  ├─ user_function_example.py (a minimal example of user submitted python file, should be uploaded to S3)
+│  ├─ user_function_open_site_example.py (an example of user code that uses Playwright, should be uploaded to S3)

 **Project Diagram**